Written by Pamela Gray, Jeri Taylor, Shari Goodhartz, and T. Michael

-Violations opens with a terrific sequence which demonstrates the Ullians’ abilities.
-Keiko O’Brien (Roasalind Chao) has a memory of a chipped ceramic cup but doesn’t know where it comes from.
+Violations opens with a terrific sequence that demonstrates the Ullians’ abilities.
+Keiko O’Brien (Rosalind Chao) has a memory of a chipped ceramic cup but doesn’t know where it comes from.
 Tarmin, the leader of the Ullian delegation (portrayed by David Sage), leads her through a telepathic recollection, demonstrating to the crew – and viewers – exactly what their abilities are.
 It’s a wonderful piece that really adds a great deal to the episode as well as the characters involved.

 Tarmin is a very flamboyant, boisterous, and confident person.
 When his son, Jev (portrayed by Ben Lemon) leaves a dinner party after experiencing discomfort and embarrassment due to his father’s nature, Ship’s Counselor Deanna Troi (Marina Sirtis) also leaves and commiserates with him about having a somewhat eccentric parent.

 In what is a somewhat disturbing scene, Deanna returns to her quarters only to have Jev intrude into her mind and trigger a memory while altering it at the same time.
 This creates a mind-rape effect and leaves Deanna in a coma.

 The problem is that within the first fifteen minutes of the episode, I already knew who the “culprit” was.
 There is no real mystery to be had here as viewers are given the answer to who was responsible right from the start.
 The only question becomes how is the villain exposed and why did he do it.